signalfx/signalfx-agent/deployments/puppet/README.md

    signalfx-agent service.
 The user/group will be created if they do not exist.
    (**default:** 'signalfx-agent')

+ - `$manage_repo`: Valid only on Linux.
+In cases where the agent apt/yum repository is managed externally, set this to `false` to disable management of the agent repository by this module. **Note:** If set to `false`, the repository definition files, i.e. `/etc/apt/sources.list.d/signalfx-agent.list` for apt and `/etc/yum.repos.d/signalfx-agent.repo` for yum, will be deleted if they exist to avoid any conflicts. (**default:** `true`)

 ## Dependencies
 On Linux-based systems, the [puppetlabs/stdlib](https://forge.puppet.com/puppetlabs/stdlib) module is